-This bi-weekly blog is a forum for kinship, foster, and adoptive families to share with one another.
+This blog is a forum for kinship, foster, and adoptive families to share with one another.
 It is also a place to learn about current resources, support, educational opportunities, and topics that are relevant to your experience.

 Voices at the Table was created by the Child Welfare Training Partnership (CWTP), a collaboration between the University of Vermont and the Vermont Department for Children and Families.
 CWTP develops trainings and educational opportunities for kinship and foster caregivers, youth, adoptive/birth/extended families, and those who work in child welfare.